Boi-Talk13/File-Ingestion-Type-Detection/README.md

   - Backend: Render, Railway, Fly.io, or VPS
   - Frontend: Vercel or Netlify (static only)

-Vercel does not run FastAPI directly.
+Note: Vercel does not run FastAPI directly.

 ---